GSA/Section508.gov/_pages/training/2018-05-22-training-presentation-workshops.md

 ---
 The information on this page includes available resources and captioned text files

+## 2026
+### IT Accessibility Community Meetings
+#### February 24, 2026

+The Government-wide IT Accessibility Program presents guidance on bridging the gap between “finding bugs” and managing compliance risks.
+Instead of viewing accessibility as an endless checklist, participants will learn to apply a Risk Management Framework to information and communication technology (ICT).
+We will move beyond simply identifying conformance issues and help teams look strategically at the risks of inaccessible ICT and ways to mitigate these risks.

+Attendees will gain practical takeaways on how to translate clear test results and known conformance issues into an actionable remediation roadmap with defined ownership and timelines.
+They will learn how to use [ICT accessibility and risk management]({{ site.baseurl }}/manage/ict-accessibility-and-risk-management/) framework tools and templates to analyze ICT accessibility risk within their organization, and how to apply a risk-scoring matrix to categorize risks by severity and prioritize the actions needed to address them effectively.

+Downloads:
+* <a href="{{ site.baseurl }}/assets/files/" download=".pptx" target="_blank" class="usa-link--external"> - ITACM FEB 2026 (PPTX)</a>

 ## 2025
 ### IT Accessibility Community Meetings
 #### December 9, 2025